 HAB forecasts are based on understanding the causes of HABs and how they respond to changing weather and ocean conditions.
 The other critical component of a HAB forecast is the ability to routinely and remotely detect HABs, their toxins, and environmental conditions that foster blooms and enhance their toxicity.

-NOAA conducts and funds the development of HAB forecasts in collaboration with academic, state, and local manager partners.
 Once pilot forecasts are developed and validated, the forecasting ability is transitioned to operations, often as part of the NOAA HAB Operational Forecasting System (HABOFS).
-Then, similar to weather forecasts, regional HAB forecasts are issued on a regular basis during the seasons when HABs occur.
-NCCOS is funding research in support of pilot regional HAB forecasts in the Gulf of Maine (Alexandrium), the Pacific Northwest (Pseudo-nitzscha) including Puget Sound (Alexandrium), and Southern California (Pseudo-nitzschia).
+NOAA provides operational forecasts for HABs in Lake Erie and the Gulf of Mexico.
+NCCOS is currently funding research in support of pilot regional HAB forecasts in the Gulf of Maine (Alexandrium) and the Pacific Northwest (Pseudo-nitzscha), including Puget Sound (Alexandrium).
+Past NCCOS funding led to the development of the California Harmful Algae Risk Mapping (C-HARM) forecast model now available at NOAA CoastWatch.

 **2019 Western Lake Erie Early Season Projection**